Lands of Doura: The Barony Court

 In April 1669 Alexander Cuninghame of Corsehill held the Corsehill Baron-Court at the 'Place of Dawray' with David Dickie as his baillie.
 One of the cases tried was that of a coal miner, Thomas Miller, and a smith at Balgray Mill, Hew Dyat.
 Hew had thrown a stone into Thomas's face and the outcome was that Hew apologised to all concerned and not only paid a fine but also paid for the treatment of Hew's wounds.
 The tenants were also warned to pay their rents on time.
 The surnames of the jurymen were Adame, Ker, Miller, Frow, Broune, Hogstoun, Walker, Patoun and Garvane.

 The December 1709 court of the Lands and Barony of Corsehill includes the lands of Dowray after a break of forty years and the requirement to pay rents to David Boyle, Earl of Glasgow.
 In June 1710 the tenants of Douray are warned by the court not to shoot hares, doves, and partridges, burn the moors, poach salmon and trout out of season.
-Also to not to cut 'greenwood', steep green lint in running water, etc.
+Also not to cut 'greenwood', steep green lint in running water, etc.